DerekRoy/generator-ibm-java/README.md

 You can see builds for all branches here [https://travis-ci.org/ibm-developer/generator-ibm-java/branches](https://travis-ci.org/ibm-developer/generator-ibm-java/branches).

-This is a yeoman generator that create Java code for users.
+This is a yeoman generator that creates Java code for users.

 The generator is published on npm [here](https://www.npmjs.com/package/generator-ibm-java)